 - Leadership, cross-cultural HRM, performance management and HR systems: Dr. Sadia Nadeem at email@example.com

-- Justice, creativity, organizational politics, workplace stressors and psychological stressors: Dr. Muhammad Abbas at email@example.com
+- Justice, creativity, organizational politics, business education, Islamic work ethics, workplace stressors and psychological capital: Dr. Muhammad Abbas at email@example.com

 Current projects at MARC

-Impact of Business Education: Using the data collected over 4 years, the study aims to provide preliminary evidence on how business curriculum, text, content, terminologies and language is harming our graduates’ moral values and norms.
-We also want to explore whether the contents of BBA and MBA degree programs are inculcating selfishness, immorality, individualism, greed, opportunistic behaviors and materialistic values in the students’ minds.
-In addition, we want to explore whether our business graduates, by the time they complete their studies, forget their terminal values and consider only instrumental values as their ultimate goals of life.
-Finally, the purpose of this study is to examine whether the business students, by the time they complete their degrees, give less importance and less priority to religious and societal norms as compared to the capitalist norms or vice versa.
+Impact of Business Education on Students’ Values (Funding Agency-HEC): UUsing the data collected over 4 years, the study aims to provide preliminary evidence on how business curriculum, text, content, terminologies and language are harming the business graduates’ moral values and norms.
+The study also wants to explore whether the contents of BBA and MBA degree programs are inculcating selfishness, immorality, individualism, greed, opportunistic behaviors and materialistic values in the students’ minds.
+In addition, the study explores whether our business graduates, by the time they complete their studies, give up their terminal values and consider only instrumental values as their ultimate goals of life.
+Finally, the this study examines whether the business students, by the time they complete their degrees, give less importance and less priority to religious and societal norms as compared to the capitalist norms or vice versa.